• Home

 VA Policy On Whole Person Medical Examinations When Reviewing Musculoskeletal System Issues

-The Department of Veterans Affairs has made clear that it is not enough to review the musculoskeletal system alone; a more holistic approach is required to make a complete VA review.
+The Department of Veterans Affairs has made clear it is not enough to review the musculoskeletal system alone; a more holistic approach is required to make a complete VA review.

 VASRD literature instructs VA staff, “The importance of complete medical examination of injury cases at the time of first medical examination by the Department of Veterans Affairs cannot be overemphasized.”